 So what’s the next thing?
 I have focused a lot on my 9-5 work-life, but what about personal growth?
 Taking the struggles at the start of my fitness journey (one day, I will complete that post) and learning from my mistakes, I researched building habits.
 I found that completion’s rewards and visualisations had a positive effect and mean you’re more likely to do them again.
 If I work out five times in a week seeing a green mark reinforces a job well done.
 I want to read at least one hour a week a non-fiction book or write a blog post a month.
 Seeing a streak going and not wanting to break that is a powerful tool for motivation.

 - stickK - Can put money on the line for a habit, sign a “commitment Contract” but also can have friends be a referee and a supporter to ensure you stick to your goal.
 Gave this one a quick look and it doesn’t have the option to check a box each day so wasn’t what I was after.

-- Habitify - little less daunting that StickK but can only have 3 habits being tracked before you have to fork out some money
+- Habitify - little less daunting that StickK but can only have three trackable habits before you have to fork out some money.

 Doesn’t all this make you less productive

-At first, I noticed a slight drop in productivity as I played with the new tools and tweaked them but now with Toggl it is fire and forget, every 30 minutes it goes you still doing this or time to move on, and I push a button.
+At first, I noticed a slight drop in productivity when I played with the new tools and tweaked them.
+With Toggl it is fire and forget with a reminder every 30 minutes, “you still doing this or time to move on”.
 Having all that data saves my timesheet guesswork.
-Adding items into outlook does take time, but if I didn’t, I might not get to it.
-The most significant time sink is tracking tasks but knowing when I should chase someone or when I promised to look at a thing and never delivered is part of being productive.
-And who doesn’t like seeing items crossed off when something has been done?
+Adding items into outlook does take time, but I might not get to it if I didn’t.
+The most significant time sink is tracking tasks using this to know when I should chase someone.
+Or saying to look at something but never deliver is another part of being productive.

 What about you, any productivity or time management tips?